Thank you for getting in touch!

 Esports Betting Market Size and Global Forecast: Betting Market Dynamics

 The global esports betting market is experiencing rapid expansion.
-According to The Business Research Company, the esports betting market share grew from $11.22 billion in 2024 to $12.66 billion in 2025.
+According to The Business Research Company, the esports betting market share grew from 11.22 USD Billion in 2024 to 12.66 USD Billion in 2025.
 It has a projected compound annual growth rate (CAGR) of 12.9% through 2025.
-From there, it is expected to reach approximately $20.39 billion by 2029, maintaining a similar growth pace.
+From there, it is expected to reach approximately 20.39 USD Billion by 2029, maintaining a similar growth pace.

 Breaking the market report down regionally, North America is currently the largest market due to users’ higher disposable income.
-The continent accounts for around 40% of global betting volume, with the U.S. alone generating approximately $825 million in wagers in 2024.
+The continent accounts for around 40% of global betting volume, with the U.S. alone generating approximately 0.825 USD Billion in wagers in 2024.
 Europe follows closely behind, holding about 30% of the market.
 The Asia-Pacific region is emerging fastest in terms of growth rate.
+Esports betting market segmentation by region, demographics, and game type reveals that popular titles like League of Legends and CS: GO attract different age groups and betting behaviors, with regional differences in market size and growth potential.

-Market forecasts remain consistent: Grand View Research predicts a 16.4% CAGR between 2025 and 2030, pushing estimated revenues from $16 billion in 2024 to nearly $40 billion by 2030.
+Market forecasts remain consistent: Grand View Research predicts a 16.4% CAGR between 2025 and 2030, pushing estimated revenues from 16 USD Billion in 2024 to nearly 40 USD Billion by 2030.
 Current dynamics suggest this market will more than double in the coming years.
 The growth will be driven by rising esports engagement, advanced betting platforms, and expanding legal frameworks globally.

 Key Factors Driving Growth in the Esports Betting Market